nixe64/Home-Assistant-Reloaded/docs/contributing/CLA.en.md

 ### Copyright and Attribution

-The text of this license is available under the [Creative Commons][cc-url] Attribution-ShareAlike 3.0 Unported License.
+The text of this license is published under the terms of the [Creative Commons Attribution-ShareAlike license][cc-url].
 It is based on the Linux [Developer Certificate Of Origin][dco-url].

 ### Signing